Chuka Momah

-Chuka Momah is a Nigerian sport reporter and administrator, he is a former president of the Nigerian Tennis Federation and the Confederation of African Tennis.
+Chuka Momah is a Nigerian sport reporter and administrator.
+He is a former president of the Nigerian Tennis Federation and the Confederation of African Tennis.
 In 2013, he published Sports Spectacular, a book about sport stories and analysis of sport in Nigeria.

+Education and Career

-Momah attended Government College, Ibadan and he is a microbiology graduate of University of Nigeria, he was a member of the university's cricket team that won the cricket event at the 1974 NUGA games.
+Momah attended Government College, Ibadan and he is a microbiology graduate of University of Nigeria.
+He was a member of the university's cricket team that won the cricket event at the 1974 NUGA games.

 After graduation, Momah worked at a few private firms, retiring in 1985 with Hoechst.
 He has worked as both a print and broadcast commentator on sports.
-He was columnist for the National Concord between the years 1982 and 1985 and a contributing editor at Newswatch.
-He was the anchorman on NTA's Sport Spectacular broadcast on network service and presented Big Fights on of the Decades also on NTA.
+He was a columnist for the National Concord between the years 1982 and 1985 and a contributing editor at Newswatch.
+He was the anchorman on NTA's Sport Spectacular broadcast on network service and presented Big Fights of the Decades also on NTA.